Verdantcoderr/Javascriptstyling/README.md

 # Javascriptstyling
 JavascriptstylingwithFemi
 The javascript and html files are in a folder while the CSS and images are in a different folder The specificchallenge is trying to style the div that was generated with the innerHTML onclick event listener.
-I seem not to be able to  ake them flow in a line
+I seem not to be able to  make them flow in a line